okabanov/problem_one/README.md

 =================
 ### Libraries
 Project **doesn't use any foreign libraries for runtime**.
 But will be good idea to use:
-* spring-shell - for CLI suggestions and validations
+* spring-shell - for CLI autocomplete, suggestions and validations
 * spring - for DI, if the application will have huge amount of services

 ### Improvements